jeevanp03/my_furhat_backend/README.md

    This will update the `poetry.lock` file and install dependencies into Poetry’s virtual environment.

+3. **Activate the Poetry Environment**
+   It's important to activate your Poetry environment before installing any additional pip dependencies.
+See the [Activating the Poetry Environment](#activating-the-poetry-environment) section below.

-3. **(Optional) Install Additional pip Dependencies**
+4. **(Optional) Install Additional pip Dependencies**
-   If there is a `requirements.txt` file with extra dependencies, activate your environment and run:
+   If there is a `requirements.txt` file with extra dependencies, activate your Poetry environment first and then run:

    ```bash
    pip install -r requirements.txt
    ```

+   If you are having issues with building the wheel for `llama.cpp` remove it from the requirements file and download the applicable version manually based on your hardware.
+More details can be found here: **https://github.com/abetlen/llama-cpp-python**.

 ---